9999years/new.becca.ooo/content/hugo.md

 {{end}}`.
 However, I’ve never gotten that redefinition feature to work properly, so your mileage may vary.

+### Partial templates

+*Most* HTML goes in partial templates so they’re not intrinsically tied to any specific layout.
+That usually includes, at least, a header and footer template.

+To-Do:

+* Include simple partial template examples

 ## Data templates

 Data templates allow you to create structured pages from data rather than